-The Montana Resident Entering Student Scholarship Program draws together many endowed scholarships and donations into a single scholarship pool known as the Montana Academic Achievement Scholarship (MAA).
-All new incoming University of Montana students pursuing their first bachelor's degree will automatically be considered for scholarships.
-The application for admission serves as the scholarship application.
+The University of Montana Academic Achievement Scholarship (UMAAS) Program draws together many endowed scholarships and donations into a single scholarship pool known as the University of Montana Academic Achievement Scholarship (formerly known as the MAA).

-To maximize grant and scholarship opportunities, new students are encouraged to complete the FAFSA, and apply for departmental and renewable scholarships through the UM Scholarship Portal.
-High school students can start earning UM micro-scholarships as early as their freshman year of high school through the Raise.Me program.
+To maximize grant and scholarship opportunities, new students are encouraged to complete the FAFSA, and apply for departmental and campus-wide scholarships through the UM Scholarship Portal.
+High school students can start earning UM micro-scholarships as early as their freshman year of high school through the RaiseMe program.

 Students who do not qualify for a scholarship upon entry to UM, but choose to attend anyway, cannot qualify for one of these scholarships at a later date.
 However, they are encouraged to apply for continuing student scholarships.

 In addition to the UMAAS scholarship, students with demonstrated financial need who are admitted for the Summer of 2019 or later may also be eligible for a UM Need Grant.
 To be considered for this grant a student must file the FAFSA.

 The UMAAS scholarship and the UM Need Grant are tuition designated awards.
 As such, they cannot exceed the cost of tuition when combined with other tuition designated awards such as tuition waivers.

 UMAAS & UM Need Grant Details

 For Autumn 2021, eligibility for the UMAAS is based upon a student’s unweighted cumulative GPA or ACT or SAT results.
 If a student takes the SAT or ACT multiple times, UM will "super score" the results, i.e. take the best sub-scores from multiple tests to determine eligibility for awards.